whyteaz/global.hackathon/TEAMS.md

 ---------------------------------------

-We are a team to show that php is still the best lang to work in.
-We are mainly using laravel.
-We are using js as a front end.
-So lets show the world that php is still alive!
+We are a team of developers who are passionate about web technologies and programming.
+We mainly use the Laravel PHP framework, which enables us to enjoy modern application development to the most.
+Agile, TDD and OOP are important to us, however we don't mind prototyping and hacking ideas together with a goal to get something up and running asap too (when quick results outweigh the cost of good development practices: eg a global hackathon).

 ---------------------------------------